ONLINE COURSES IN SCIENCE

 - Research projects.
 Students are assigned in-depth research projects to deepen their understanding of the history of science and the development of scientific knowledge.
 All students are required to present in class and online.

 - Labs.
-All labs correlate to class content, and depending on the course, we run anywhere from five to eight lab sessions per semester.
+All labs correlate to class content.
 Students use the scientific method to analyze data and draw conclusions in written reports.

 - Tests.
 Tests are provided to parents to administer at home as they wish — open book, closed book, as a learning tool, as a grade generator, or any combination.